oschwengers/asap/README.md

 A corresponding template can be downloaded [here](https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/config.xls).
-For further details on how to fill out a proper configuration file, please have a look at the [manual](https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/manual.pdf) the example projects listed above.
+For further details on how to fill out a proper configuration file, please have a look at the [manual](https://s3.computational.bio.uni-giessen.de/swift/v1/asap/latest/manual.pdf) and the exemplary projects listed above.
 All input files referenced in a configuration spreadsheet need to be placed in a subdirectory called *data*.

 **Example**: